-The accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2021/22 (the Code), which is based upon International Financial Reporting Standards (IFRS), as amended for the UK public sector.
+The accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2022/23 (the Code), which is based upon International Financial Reporting Standards (IFRS), as amended for the UK public sector.
 The accounts have been prepared on the going concern basis.

-In carrying out its assessment that this basis is appropriate, made for the going concern period to 31st March 2025, management of the Service have undertaken forecasting of both income and expenditure, the expected impact on reserves, and cashflow forecasting.
+In carrying out its assessment that this basis is appropriate, made for the going concern period to 31st March 2026, management of the Service have undertaken forecasting of both income and expenditure, the expected impact on reserves, and cashflow forecasting.

 The Authority, as detailed in note 24 to the accounts, is in a strong reserves position and this is forecast to be the case over the medium term.
-The below initially summarises the position as in the summer of 2022, following the setting of the 2022/23 budget.
+The below summarises the position as in the spring of 2023, following the setting of the 2023/24 budget.

-Existing Reserves as at 31/03/22 with 2022/23 budget updates:
+Existing Reserves as at 31/03/23 with 2023/24 budget updates:

-- General Fund £2.400m

-- Transformational £2.582m

-- Earmarked £2.554m (ESMCP, H&S, BC, III health retirements, HR, contaminants)

-- Capital £3.772m

-- Budget Managers Earmarked Reserve £0.390m

-- Collaboration £2.378m

-- Pensions/Pay Reserve £1.0m

-- Vehicle Appliance Reserve £0.048m

-- Capital Receipts Reserve £0.548m
+- General Fund £2.400m continues - Transformational £3.320m contributions to and from, so replenished. - Earmarked £1.605m (ESMCP, H&S, BC, III health retirements, HR, contaminants) - Pensions / Pay Reserve £1.126m - Capital £3.639m adjusts between years depending on slippage - Budget Managers Earmarked Reserve £0.322m rolls between years - Collaboration £2.378m remains - Vehicle Appliance Reserve £0.048m used as part of 23/24 budget - Capital Receipts Reserve £0.548m to be used as part of 23/24 budget